Nintendo Switch Online: Your guide to the subscription service and its retro-game library

 You could also opt for the $34.99 family plan, which is meant for households with a bunch of people who want their own accounts.
 It lets up to eight people play online for a year.

 Online multiplayer isn't all you get.
-The Nintendo Switch Online service also gives you access to a library of classic SNES and NES games, support for cloud backup of game data, access to the Nintendo Switch phone app and a few exclusive offers.
+The Nintendo Switch ($300 at Best Buy) Online service also gives you access to a library of classic SNES and NES games, support for cloud backup of game data, access to the Nintendo Switch phone app and a few exclusive offers.
 Let's take a look at the service's features, so can wring every drop of value out of your subscription.

+Read more: Nintendo Switch Lite is in stock at GameStop and Best Buy: Latest inventory update

 34 of the best games on Nintendo SwitchSee all photos